40. Chişinău, Moldova. Part 1

 As with previous city visits, I booked a guided walking tour.
 I always find that they give a fantastic overview of a city in a short space of time.
 I always see things and pick up pieces of interesting (and some useless) information that I would never have discovered on my own.

-The tour guide was Corneliu Scurtu, who I highly recommend for a walking tour.
-She was very knowledgeable and friendly and quite funny at times.
-However, a lot of what we were brought to see was not that interesting, but Corneliu did the best she could with the material she had to deal with.
-Here is what we saw on the two hour walk:
+The tour guide was very knowledgeable and friendly and quite funny at times.
+However, a lot of what we were brought to see was not that interesting, but she did the best she could with the material she had to deal with.
+Here is what we saw on the two hour-walk:

 This is the Presidency Building, also from the seventies.
 Moldova has a general election in the next few weeks.
 The current pro-European President Maia Sundu faces strong challenges from pro-Russian parties.